 Tina Fey, Amy Poehler return to host Golden Globe Awards

-NEW YORK/LOS ANGELES (Reuters) - Actresses Tina Fey and Amy Poehler, the hosts of this year's Golden Globe Awards, have signed a deal to head the show in 2014 and 2015, organizers said on Tuesday.
+NEW YORK Oct 15 (Reuters) - Actresses Tina Fey and Amy Poehler, the hosts of this year's Golden Globes Awards, have signed a deal to helm the show in 2014 and 2015, organizers said on Tuesday.

-Golden Globe and Emmy winner Fey, 43, and Poehler, 42, will host the 71st Annual Golden Globe Awards from Beverly Hills on January 12, which will be broadcast live on the Comcast Corp's NBC network, as well as the show the following year.
+Golden Globe and Emmy winner Fey, 43, and Poehler, 42, will host the 71st Annual Golden Globe Awards from Beverly Hills on Jan.
+12, which will be broadcast live on the NBC television network, as well as the show the following year.